numba/numba-governance/README.md

 # Numba Project Governance

-**NOTE: This document is in draft form and currently being revised.
-It does not take effect until this notice is removed.**

 The purpose of this repository is to document the governance process of Numba.
 This document clarifies how decisions are made and how the various elements of our community interact, including the relationship between open source